AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 5- Online learning

 Distance learning (or remote learning) through Zoom or Skype was an emergency response from schools and colleges to the pandemic.
 Educational institutions can also build their own online class systems, commonly called learning management systems (LMS), and integrate them into their websites or platforms.
-This will allow them to customize the online learning experience according to the needs of learners or the subject of the course.
+This will allow them to customize the online learning experience according to learners’ needs or the course’s subject.

 6- Smart classes

 Digital technologies have also improved face-to-face learning.
-Smart classes equipped with smart boards, computers, internet connections, projectors, etc. unlock the ways of delivering learning resources to students that were impossible with a blackboard and chalks.
+Smart classes equipped with smart boards, computers, internet connections, projectors, etc., unlock the ways of delivering learning resources to students that were impossible with a blackboard and chalk.

 What are some case studies?

 • Google Expedition is an education app that contains 1000 VR and 100 AR tours.
-It helps teachers and students to explore art galleries, museums, underwater, or outer space.
-Google is now sunsetting the Expedition app and migrating the tours to Google Arts & Culture and making it available to everyone.
+It helps teachers and students explore art galleries, museums, underwater, and outer space.
+Google is now sunsetting the Expedition app and migrating the tours to Google Arts & Culture, making them available to everyone.

 How can educational institutions transform digitally?